Code-Institute-Submissions/dkeddie-MS2/README.md

 ---------|----------------|---------------
 1 | As a user, I want to be able to find a possible travel destination | Provide a search field to retrieve information on destinations
 2 | As a user, I want to be able check the location of the travel destination | Provide a visual map reference to determine the location of the destination chosen
-3 | As a user of the site, I want to be able to see typical weather conditions of that destination | Provide the typical tempoerative temperature for each month of the year
+3 | As a user of the site, I want to be able to see typical weather conditions of that destination | Provide the typical temperature for each month of the year
 4 | As a user, I want to be able to determine the best months to visit the destination | Provide users with a chart of the weather showing the typical temperature and rainfall over a year
 5 | As a user, I want to see the current weather in the chosen destination | Provide the current temperature and conditions for the chosen destination
 6 | As a user, I would like to find out the cost of travelling to this destination | Provide the cost of a flight to the destination.